-- 4.59 The overall picture for growth scenarios 7 and 8 are very similar, with only occasional very marginal differences (e.g. of 0.1 μmg-3).
-Predicted levels under growth scenario 7 are generally smaller than under growth scenario 8, except for at transect locations T10 and T11.
-Under both growth scenarios, critical levels are expected to be breached at 7 transect locations at up to 5m from the kerb.
-As with previous scenarios, T12, located on the A26, has the highest level (max 56.0 μmg-3 for modelling scenario C under growth scenario 7 and 56.1 μmg-3 under growth scenario 8).
-Levels are not expected to be breached at over 5m from the kerb for any location. - 4.60 Under both growth scenarios, pollutant levels under modelling scenario C ("do something") are expected to be lower than the 2017 baseline due to predicted improvements in background emissions.
-The predicted improvements are discussed further in Section 6, and will be assessed in more detail within the HRA.
-Background levels of NO_x are currently breached at all locations except for T6 and T11.
+- 4.60 Critical levels of NOx are expected to be breached at 7 transect locations at up to 5m from the kerb.
+As with previous scenarios, T12, located on the A26, has the highest level (max 55.9 μmg-3 for modelling scenario C - (baseline + in combination + Mid Sussex).
+Levels are not expected to be breached at over 5m from the kerb for any location. - 4.61 Pollutant levels under modelling scenario C are expected to be lower than the 2017 baseline due to predicted improvements in background emissions.
+Background levels of NO_x are breached under the 2017 baseline at one or more points on all transects except for T6 and T11. - 4.62 The predicted levels under modelling scenario C are marginally lower than modelling scenario B (baseline + in combination) at all but five locations.
+The greatest difference is at the kerb at T7. - 4.63 The predicted levels under modelling scenario C are marginally higher than modelling scenario A (projected baseline) at all but one and parts of two locations.
+The greatest difference is at the kerb at T10.

-- 4.61 The predicted levels under modelling scenario C are marginally higher than modelling scenario B except at all or part of four locations for growth scenario 7 and all or part of three locations for growth scenario 8. - 4.62 The daily NO_x level is not expected to breach the critical level at any site (using the less conservative 200 μ mg-3 level) for either growth scenario 7 or growth scenario 8. - 4.63 Comparison with earlier growth scenarios - The findings for NO_x levels for growth scenarios 7 and 8 is very similar to the earlier growth scenarios.
-It is concluded that the differences between the scenarios is insignificant for the HRA.
+4.64 The daily NO_x level is not expected to breach the critical level at any site (using the less conservative 200 μ mg-3 level).